Design a poster

 Do not include an abstract on your poster

-Writing an abstract is however:
+Writing an abstract:

 An abstract is a concise summary of your work